quicwg/multipath/draft-ietf-quic-multipath.md

 Some deployments of QUIC use zero-length connection IDs.
 When a node selects to use zero-length connection IDs, it is not possible to use different connection IDs for distinguishing packets sent to that node over different paths.
-All packets sent to a zero-length CID are numbered in the same number space.
+All packets sent with a zero-length CID are numbered in the same number space.
 Out of order delivery is likely, which causes inflation of the number of acknowledgement ranges and of the the size of ACK frames.
 This proposal specifies algorithms for